IhorMorozov/test-task/README.md

 - [x] All implement components should be re-usable and extendable
 - [ ] Add tests
 - [ ] Implement moduleness infrastructure of you project

+> P.S.
+I know that some of my technical solutions are not very good, but I have a great desire to learn from you as professionals, to develop a complex application architecture, and write clean code!